Why is myopia a problem?

 In children who are becoming myopic, the peripheral light tends to focus behind the retina.
 Because this peripheral light does not focus on the retina it is thought that the eye responds by growing.
 Whilst the larger eye reduces peripheral blurring, it also makes the eye increasingly myopic.

-By wearing contact lenses prescribed for myopia control, peripheral blur can be managed and the growth trigger reduced, in turn reducing the severity of myopia.
+By wearing glasses or contact lenses prescribed for myopia control, peripheral blur can be managed and the growth trigger reduced, in turn reducing the severity of myopia.
 On average a 50% reduction in myopia progression is achieved.

 Are my children at risk of high levels of myopia?